r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/Rblas/README.txt

 It reports using LAPACK 3.12.0.

 MKL:
+Serial Intel MKL 2026.1.0, which reports LAPACK 3.12.1.

-Intel MKL '2023.2.0' used to build Rblas and also provides LAPACK (which is version 3.10.1).
+Older checks used Intel MKL '2023.2.0' used to build Rblas and also provides LAPACK (which is version 3.10.1).

 R was configured by (csh script)

-Recent/future checkes are with version 2026.1.0, which reports LAPACK 3.12.1.

 setenv MKL_LIB_PATH /usr/local/MKL/mkl/lib/intel64
 setenv LD_LIBRARY_PATH $MKL_LIB_PATH